ThorisoM-hub/Secure-workstation-Build/README.md

 ---

 ### SDLC Methodology (Project Lifecycle)
-I utilized the standard SDLC phases to manage the project flow from concept to completion.
-This ensures a professional, requirements-driven foundation based on my FIS qualifications.
+From my FIS qualification, I applied the Systems Development Life Cycle (SDLC) to manage the project flow from concept to completion.
+This ensures a professional, requirements-driven foundation.

 | SDLC Phase | Project Application |
 | :--- | :--- |